-While investigating a home invasion, Ottawa police found Fernando J. Martinez being treated for a gunshot.
+While investigating a home invasion, Ottawa police found Fernando J. Martinez being treated for a gunshot wound.
 Martinez wouldn’t talk.
 Nevertheless, a jury will hear what he allegedly told other players in the break-in.

-Martinez, 21, of Ottawa appeared Friday in La Salle County Circuit Court for a hearing on the admissibility of statements he allegedly made after the Nov.
+Martinez, 21, of Ottawa, appeared Friday in La Salle County Circuit Court for a hearing on the admissibility of statements that he allegedly made after the Nov.
 2 home invasion at a residence in the 1100 block of Pine Street.
-There, masked men entered the home, held a woman at gunpoint and exchanged fire with a man who arrived to aid her, police said.
+There, masked men entered the home, held a woman at gunpoint and exchanged fire with a man who arrived to help her, police said.

 “There are four distinct sets of conversations that we think are admissible as co-conspirator statements,” said Jeremiah Adams, assistant La Salle County state’s attorney.

 One such statement could be especially problematic for Martinez.
-According to open-court statements Friday, Martinez told one witness he tried to fire a gun during the home invasion, though the gun jammed.
+According to open-court statements Friday, Martinez told one witness that he tried to fire a gun during the home invasion, but the gun jammed.

 Prosecutors got their wish.
 Over the objections of Martinez and his lawyer, Chief Judge H. Chris Ryan Jr. agreed that Martinez’s statements are exempt from the hearsay rule.